afesta12/CityParking/README.md

   4. Start your PHP server:
       a.
 Open a terminal.
       b.
 CD into the `GroupProject` folder.
       c.
-Run the following command to run the PHP server:
+Run the following command with your port number of choice to run the PHP server:
            ```
          C:\PHP\php.exe -S localhost:8080
          ```